XML-Travelgate/xtg-content-articles-pub/start/onBoarding.md

 Going Live
 ----------

-After the hard work, you're finally ready—It's going live date!
+After the hard work, you're finally ready — It's going live day!
 Always let us know when you are ready to do it.
 Our systems scale automatically, but we like to know beforehand to make sure it goes smoothly.
 We will also manually monitor the first few days of your traffic, paying special attention to your bookings.
 If we see anything strange we will let you know.
 In addition you are welcome to use our back-office system to know exactly what's happening to your integrations.
 There you will be able to:

 * Monitor your traffic and billing using our Dashboard
 * Download your statistics in csv format from our Back Office
-* Each and every booking and valuation request/response are saved in our system for your convenience and can be downloaded from [Client Login](http://www.xmltravelgate.com/Back/Message/Index)
+* Download booking and valuation XML request/responses
+* Use our 24x7 support system by sending an email to <support@xmltravelgate.com>